zompi2/UE4EasyLocalizationTool/README.md

 # Easy Localization Tool for Unreal Engine 4

+This plugin introduces a way simplier method of localizing game made in Unreal Engine 4.

 This is a preview entry of Easy Localization Tool for UE4, which goal is to simplify the way a simple localizations are handled.

 The project contains an example map with example csv with localizations.